miguelgfierro/codebase/command_line/windows/WSL.md

     [wsl2]
     memory=32GB # Limits Ubuntu memory
-    diskSizeLimit=200GB # Limits how much Ubuntu can grow

 Save and quit, restart WSL-2, you can use htop command to check, it should reflect the whole memory for you.